Women in the workplace have a narrative issue. Could the way businesswomen frame their careers be holding them back?

 The first thing women need to do is set goals and make conscious decisions about their career path.
 Does a “lucky” opportunity help pave the way to a certain goal?
 If so, then take it, and don’t be afraid to create other opportunities in the same path.
 Women should use the term “leader” to define themselves in both their own eyes and in the eyes of those around them.
 As they become more empowered to own their choices, they gain greater agency over their careers.

 Women must also take control of their professional network.
 They must seek out sponsors within an organization who can help provide meaningful insight and guidance.
 A professional network is not a list of friends, but a symbiotic web of resources that is mutually beneficial to both parties.
 For example, if a woman wants to be the head of cyber security, she should be involved in cyber security events and professional groups within her community and industry.
 This way, she will hear of new opportunities within her chosen career path.

 3. Understand how gender norms contribute to success.

 Women need to acknowledge that gender norms and stereotypes exist, and identify how they play into success (or failure).
 For example, the Ban Bossy campaign seeks to remove the gendered term from playgrounds and workplaces, where females are more likely than males to call women and girls bossy.
 Knowing that women are under-sponsored by senior leaders and under-represented in high-level positions and on boards, women must fight the urge to be at odds with one another, and instead be allies.
 Knowing that women are over-mentored yet under-sponsored, women must be allies for each other and realize that helping a woman advance contributes to advancing women across the workforce.
 And it will take more than luck to get there.

 Women need a network of mentors and sponsors to help them forge their own path and position them for opportunities.
-Use these resources to create a network of champions within your organization.
+Download our free mentoring resources to help you find a mentor or sponsor and more.